 It is about 0.8 to 1 cm in length and lies superior to the apex of the lung.
 It is anterior to the transverse process of C7 and the 1st rib.
 It is often the fusion of the ganglion of C7 with the first thoracic ganglion.
 It is at the level of the transverse process of C7 or T1.

 The inferior cervical ganglion mainly supplies the posterior cranial arteries, lower neck, upper extremities, and heart.
 It branches into the inferior cardiac nerve.
 The left stellate ganglion is lower than the right.

 2. Thoracic and Abdominal Ganglia: Paravertebral Ganglia

-The 3rd group of control centers (GCC 3) are the prevertebral (preaortic) ganglia.
+The 3rd group of control centers (GCC 3) is the prevertebral (preaortic) ganglia.

 Principal prevertebral ganglia:

 Celiac ganglion or semi lunar ganglion ("solar plexus", epigastric plexus)